Lam Sơn uprising

 Taking advantage of the Ming army's low morale after consecutive defeats, Lê Lợi intensified enemy proselytizing and psychological warfare, using diplomatic measures to persuade besieged citadels to surrender.
 In a short period of time, most of the key citadels in northern Jiaozhi fell into the hands of the Lam Sơn rebels, either through surrender or siege.
-The Ming army only controlled two major strongholds, Đông Quan and Thanh Hóa, and a few smaller citadels, all of which were under strict siege and completely isolated.
+The Ming army only controlled two major strongholds, Đông Quan (the Ming administrative center in modern Hanoi) and Thanh Hóa, and a few smaller citadels, all of which were under strict siege and completely isolated.
 In 1427, in a final attempt to salvage the situation, the Xuande Emperor sent Liu Sheng and Mu Sheng with 110,000 troops divided into two routes to reinforce Wang Tong.
-However, the main force led by Liu Sheng was nearly completely annihilated by the Lam Sơn rebels in the Battle of Chi Lăng – Xương Giang.
+However, the main force led by Liu Sheng was nearly completely annihilated by the Lam Sơn rebels in the Battle of Chi Lăng – Xương Giang, in present-day Lạng Sơn and Bắc Giang provinces.
 Liu Sheng himself, along with many other high-ranking generals, was killed in battle.
 Upon receiving the news, Mu Sheng hastily retreated but was also defeated by the rebels who pursued him.

 The complete annihilation of the two relief armies marked the end of the Ming's efforts to regain control of Jiaozhi.
 Wang Tong was forced to surrender and allowed to withdraw his troops safely back to China, in accordance with the agreement made at the Đông Quan oath.
 After the victory, Lê Lợi ordered the scholar Nguyễn Trãi to write the Bình Ngô đại cáo, announcing the restoration of autonomy to the Viet people after two decades of Ming rule.
 Lê Lợi ascended to the throne, founding the Later Lê dynasty that lasted for nearly 400 years.